jeroendv/workshopLp/Readme.md

 Given a number of courses each organized once or multiple times in a number of sessions.
 For each session a course has a specific capacity depending on its location.
-Also given is a group of people that have listed which courses they are interested in and would like hence like to go to a session of that specific course.
+Also given is a group of people that have listed which courses they are interested in and hence would like to go to a session of that specific course.

 Hence we need to assign people to specific courses in specific sessions in some